luxonis/depthai-hardware/docs/source/pages/includes/pro.rst

 How it works
 ************

-This OAK model doesn't have an IR filter on mono cameras (the production version will have notch `IR filters at 940nm <>`__), which allows only visible light and IR light from illumination LED/laser dot projector to the camera.
+This OAK model has `notch IR filters at 940nm <https://github.com/luxonis/depthai-hardware/assets/18037362/b3e5caf3-1dd9-4156-b9a9-d81041945230>`__ on the stereo camera pair, which allows both visible light and IR light from illumination LED/laser dot projector to be perceived by the camera.

 **Laser dot projector** projects many small dots in front of the device, which helps with disparity matching, especially for low-visual-interest surfaces
 (blank surfaces with little to no texture), such as a wall or floor.
 The technique that we use is called `ASV <https://en.wikipedia.org/wiki/Computer_stereo_vision#Conventional_active_stereo_vision_(ASV)>`__